 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 - Overall, WhatDoesItMean.com is a Conspiracy-Pseudoscience site that is beyond Tin Foil Hat.
 This would make Alex Jones cringe.

-Factual Reporting: LOW
+Factual Reporting: VERY LOW

-WhatDoesItMean.com was founded in 2003 as an over the top conspiracy and fake news website.
-The main author is Sorcha Faal, who according to RationalWiki is different people at different times.
+WhatDoesItMean.com was founded in 2003 as an over-the-top conspiracy and fake news website.
+The main author is Sorcha Faal, who, according to RationalWiki is different people at different times.
 RationalWiki also provides a detailed history of this website.
-According to their about page description “WhatDoesItMean.Com Is One Of The Top Ranked Websites In The World For New World Order, Conspiracy Theories And Alternative News.”
+According to their about page description, “WhatDoesItMean.Com Is One Of The Top Ranked Websites In The World For New World Order, Conspiracy Theories And Alternative News.”
 This appears to be true.

 Funded by / Ownership